davelovestech/CompTIA_Aplus_Exam/README.md

 ### IP Address Quiz
 * Generate_IP_Address.py was an early iteration that only makes simple IP addresses (no private vs public addresses).
 It does not ask questions.
 * IP_Address_Quiz.py generates IP addresses and asks what kind they are.
 I need to add private and subnet masks to this ... it also tells you when you're wrong, BUT not what the right answer is :(
-###

-### Code I Need to Write
+### Updates I Plan to Make
+* Steps_and_Layers.py
 	* laser printer steps
 	* malware steps
 	* troubleshooting steps
+	* OSI Layers

+* Identify_Connectors.py
+	* picture identifying motherboard parts
+	* picture identifying connectors
+	* locations of system files

+* Windows_Commands_Utilities.py
 	* device manager symbols
 	* windows commands
-* linux commands
-* locations of system files
-* picture identifying motherboard parts
-* picture identifying connectors
-* CAT 5 cable questions
 	* what utility does what?
-* RAM math
-* OSI layers
 	* windows registry and contents
-* windows system utilities
 	* windows minimum requirements
+	* shadow copy volume snapshot service volume shadow copy service
+	* virtualization tech vs. no execute tech
+	* NX bit for intel is XD bit no execute
+	* virtualizaiton for intel is VT-x. amd-v is amd.

+* linux commands.py
+	* virtualization tech vs. no execute tech
+	* NX bit for intel is XD bit no execute
+	* virtualizaiton for intel is VT-x. amd-v is amd.

+* Interface_List_Quiz.py
+	* CAT 5 cable questions

+* RAM math
+	* reverse and forward math

+* WIFI_Channel_List_Quiz.py
 	* private vs public IP addresses.
 How many hosts vs machine IPs can this address have?
 	* what wireless security type is this?
-* port triggering vs port forwarding
-* virtualization tech vs. no execute tech

-shadow copy volume snapshot service volume shadow copy service NX bit for intel is XD bit no execute

-virtualizaiton for intel is VT-x. amd-v is amd.